Netflix/dynomite/README.md

  + random
 + **timeout**: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server.
 By default, we wait indefinitely.
 + **backlog**: The TCP backlog argument.
 Defaults to 512.
-+ **preconnect**: A boolean value that controls if nutcracker should preconnect to all the servers in this pool on process start.
++ **preconnect**: A boolean value that controls if dynomite should preconnect to all the servers in this pool on process start.
 Defaults to false.
 + **redis**: A boolean value that controls if a server pool speaks redis or memcached protocol.
 Defaults to false.
 + **server_connections**: The maximum number of connections that can be opened to each server.
 By default, we open at most 1 server connection.
 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 See [liveness recommendations](notes/recommendation.md#liveness) for information.
 Defaults to false.